ktaylor63/southeast/site/content/articles/a-boost-in-the-barrens.md

 hero:
     name: barrens-topminnow.jpg
     alt: 'A bright green irrodescent fish in a small blue net.'
-    caption: 'Barrens topminnows are small, colorful fish that live only in a few creeks in central Tennessee.
+    caption: 'Barrens topminnows are small, colorful fish that live only in a few springs and creeks in central Tennessee.
 The U.S. Fish and Wildlife Service has proposed listing the fish as endangered.
 Photo by Emily Granstaff, USFWS.'
 tags:
     - 'Barrens Topminnow'
     - 'Cumberland Pigtoe'